jpmlops/gitimportantcommands/rebase.md

 # Some notes on rebasing

-> Sample: git pull -—rebase
+> Sample: git pull --rebase

 >> important tools for merging - <MELD>